rust-lang/rfcs/text/0000-cfg-oneof.md

 [motivation]: #motivation

 In a number of situations (particularly involving `no_std` and cross-target applications) it is useful to ensure that only one of a set of features are enabled.
-It is important to enforce this due to the additive behaviour of features (ie. dependencies may include the same sub-dependencie with different features enabled the result is a union of the enabled features), and difficult to specify for larger feature sets using existing predicates as the complexity for this increases exponentially with the number of exclusive features.
+It is important to enforce this due to the additive behaviour of features (i.e. dependencies may include the same sub-dependency with different features enabled.
+The result is a union of the enabled features), and difficult to specify for larger feature sets using existing predicates as the complexity for this increases exponentially with the number of exclusive features.

-The desired outcome of this is the ability to specify `#[cfg(oneof(feature="a", feature="b"))] do_something()` and `#[cfg(not(oneof(feature="a", feature="b")))] compile_error!(...)` to specify exclusive features without manually defining all possible valid/invalid combinations for the exclusive subset of features, and simplify other configurations that benefit from the `oneof` predicate.
+The desired outcome is the ability to specify `#[cfg(oneof(feature = "a", feature = "b"))] do_something()` and `#[cfg(not(oneof(feature = "a", feature = "b")))] compile_error!(...)` to specify exclusive features without manually defining all possible valid/invalid combinations for the exclusive subset of features, and simplify other configurations that benefit from the `oneof` predicate.
 This allows authors of crates with exclusive feature sets to communicate this to consumers without requiring users to infer the feature issue from compiler errors.